laxsjo/lispbm-language-support/README.md

 language in the lisp family designed to be run on microcontrollers.

-This is the first real extention I write for vscode, so don't put too much faith in this package.
+This is the first real extention I write for vscode, so don't put too much faith in this extension.

 ## Features

-This package adds the new language `LispBM`.
+This extension adds the new language `LispBM`.

 The primary feature are the provided Textmate grammar definitions.
 This means that basic syntax highlighting is supported (no [semantic highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide)!).